 - Become Confident with Interviewing

-Review the interview prep page and the Job Search Guide to better prepare for interviews and understand what to expect.
+Review the interview prep page and the Career Search Guide to better prepare for interviews and understand what to expect.
 Sign up for a mock interview with Career Services to practice common interview questions and to receive constructive feedback.

 - Understand Your Off-Campus Work Authorization and Employment Visa Options